 New Zealand Gambling Regulation

 As of 2020, the country has introduced an amended legislative framework to tax offshore betting companies looking to offer their products and services to Kiwis.
-New Zealand has a well-developed gambling industry, with local gambling operators generating revenue of NZ$2.4 billion for the fiscal year 2018.
-Without further ado, let’s have a closer look at the legislation in the country and its policies on gambling.
+New Zealand has a well-developed gambling industry, with local operators generating revenue of NZ$2.4 billion for the fiscal year 2018.
+Without further ado, let’s take a closer look at the legislation in the country and its policies on gambling.

 Laws That Govern the New Zealand Gambling Industry